markey/video-trimmer/README.md

 - **FFmpeg and ffprobe**: Must be available on PATH, or place binaries under `bin/ffmpeg(.exe)` and `bin/ffprobe(.exe)`.
 - **yt-dlp**: Required for video downloading functionality.
 Must be available on PATH, or place binary under `bin/yt-dlp(.exe)`.
-- mpv integration is pending.
-The preview currently uses an HTML5 video as a placeholder.

 ## Download Usage